Affiliate links on Android Authority may earn us a commission. Learn more.

 Do the AirPods and AirPods Pro work with Android?

 All AirPods work with Android, and we actually have a guide showing you how to connect AirPods to Android devices.
 That said, the experience is limited.
-Remember, these are Apple’s earbuds.
-To get the best value out of the AirPods, owning an iPhone is best.
+Remember, these are Apple earbuds.
+Owning an iPhone is the best way to get the best value out of the AirPods.

 Nevertheless, Apple’s great noise canceling works whether you pair the AirPods Pro (2nd generation) with an Android phone or iPhone.
 You’ll still be able to answer calls and listen to music, but you’ll miss out on many features that make the AirPods worth using.